KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 class KeyboardViewController: KeyboardInputViewController {

     override func viewDidLoad() {
-        services.actionHandler = CustomActionHandler(inputViewController: self)
         super.viewDidLoad()
+        services.autocompleteService = CustomAutocompleteService()
+        setup(for: .myApp)  // See the getting-started guide }
 }
-}
 ```

-This will make KeyboardKit use your custom service instead of the standard one.
+This will make KeyboardKit use your custom autocomplete service instead of the standard one.